cbotman/dear-automaton/README.md

   --random-rule         pick a rule at random
   --seed SEED           set the base seed for the random number generator --no-wrap             prevent edges wrapping
+  -s START, --start START
+                        set the generation to start rendering from, inclusive (e.g. --start 10). initial state is generation 0.
+  -e END, --end END     set generation to stop at (-1 = unlimited). must be equal or greater than --start (or -1)
 ```
 **Example:** Set the initial state (19 zeros and a one):
 ```